JonatanLindh/kandidat/text/rapport/rapport.typ

 ) <mc15>

 == Chunks #text(red)[William klar]
-*(Kom ihåg) Referens för chunks*

-Chunks refers to (in this context) a fixed-size segments of data that is loaded, processed, and rendered independently.
+Chunks @Chunk1 refers to (in this context) a fixed-size segments of data that is loaded, processed, and rendered independently.
 This approach is particularly beneficial in large or procedurally generated environments, as it allows the game engine to manage memory and computing resources efficiently by loading only the chunks near the player.

 Chunking can be used for additional optimization such as:
 - Frustum Culling: Rendering only the chunks within the player's field of view.​